DeclanChidlow/vale.rocks/src/posts/jpeg-xl-and-googles-war-against-it.md

 It may seem futile, but I believe that if we raise awareness of the issue and put enough public pressure on Google and, to a lesser extent, Mozilla, they will reconsider their stance.
 Use browsers that support the format, or toggle on the flag if possible.
 Spruik the benefits of the format wherever you can attract attention, and start using it in the [various software that already supports it](https://jpegxl.info/why-jxl#software_support).
 The more demand, the more adoption.

 This is an effort that is worth fighting for.
 Google has trampled innovation far too many times in the pursuit of control for us to allow them to do it again.
 We must condemn this behaviour and fight these monopolistic practices at every turn to prevent stifling progress in the name of corporate control.

----

-If you liked this article, then do consider sharing it, both for my own benefit and to raise awareness.
-Also, if you'd like to see me produce more content like this, then consider [sending me a tip](/support).
-It'd mean a lot.

 <details>
 <summary>Sources</summary>